 Pregnancy is tough.
 Being pregnant in the summer is even harder.
+I just had my baby in late August so I was at my largest size in the summer and yes, it was just a tad uncomfortable!
 So here are a few things to keep in mind as you enter those hot summer months.

 1. Swim…A Lot